PaddlePaddle/PaddleX/docs/deploy/openvino/export_openvino_model.md

 * PaddleX 1.3+
 * OpenVINO 2020.4+

 **Note**: For PaddleX installation, refer to [PaddleX](https://paddlex.readthedocs.io/zh_CN/develop/install.html) document.
-For OpenVINO installation, refer to [OpenVINO](https://docs.openvinotoolkit.org/latest/index.html) document,Please set init env after install OpenVINO;otherwise,the error 'No module named mo' may ocuur.
+For OpenVINO installation, refer to [OpenVINO](https://docs.openvinotoolkit.org/latest/index.html) document,Please set init env after install OpenVINO; otherwise, the error 'No module named mo' may ocuur.
 For ONNX, install V1.6.0 or later; otherwise, the conversion error may occur.
-For Paddle2ONNX, make sure install V0.4.
+For Paddle2ONNX, make sure V0.4 is installed.

 Make sure that the above basic software is installed on your system. **All the following examples are in the working directory `/root/projects/`**.